Physics & Math Primer: A Practical Introduction

 A particle tends to roll downhill in a potential $V(x)$.
 Near a minimum, the curvature $V''(x_\text{min})$ sets the small‑oscillation frequency.
 From Lagrange onward, this “small oscillations” idea powered mechanics: approximate the bottom of a well by a quadratic and read off the frequency.
 In high‑energy units ($\hbar=c=1$), a mass behaves like $m^2\sim V''$.

-Terms in the formula: $x$ is the field/position; $v$ sets where the minima sit; $\lambda$ controls how steep the walls are; $V'(x)$ is the slope (force $=-V'$); the curvature $V''$ at a minimum sets the small‑oscillation scale.
+Reading the landscape: $x$ is the field value or position; $v$ sets where the minima sit; $\lambda$ controls wall steepness; $V'(x)$ is the slope (force $=-V'$); and the curvature $V''$ at a minimum sets how fast small oscillations wiggle -- that is, the mass.

 Readout: m² = …